angelaw7/msk-protobuf/README.md

 ## Installation & Usage

-To start local development, run the following:
+To start local development, make sure you have `fetchjson.json` in the `msk-protobuf` directory and run the following:

 ```
 git clone https://github.com/angelaw7/msk-protobuf.git
 cd msk-protobuf
-go get
 go run main.go
 ```